Automate Customer Service with AI Chatbots: A 2024 Implementation Guide

 Amazon Lex (AWS)

 Amazon Lex is another powerful AI chatbot platform from Amazon Web Services (AWS).
-It’s based on the same technology that powers Amazon Alexa and offers robust natural language understanding and speech recognition capabilities.
+It’s based on the same technology that powers Amazon Alexa and offers natural language understanding and speech recognition capabilities.
 Amazon Lex is a great choice for businesses already invested in the AWS ecosystem.

 Key Features: